A-D-DBS-application/web-application-2025-group-38/documents/README.md

 ---

-## Kanban board
+## Kanban Board
-We are unable to edit this anymore, this was our board at a certain moment of time: https://miro.com/app/board/uXjVJt5dw5k=/
+We are unable to edit this board anymore; this represents the state of our planning at a specific moment in time:
+https://miro.com/app/board/uXjVJt5dw5k=/

 ---